Online piracy: History

-One of the earliest recorded acts of unauthorized content copying was when fourteen-year-old Wolfgang Amadeus Mozart visited the Sistine Chapel around 1771 and heard Gregorio Allegri's Miserere being performed.
-The piece's sheet-music was only authorized to be owned by three people: Leopold I, Holy Roman Emperor, John V of Portugal, and Giovanni Battista Martini.
-After having heard it for the first time, Mozart went back to his hotel and transcribed the entire piece from memory, coming back again two days later to proofread the transcription against the performance.
-In the months following his transcription's publication, Mozart's fame for the act had grown to such an extent that Pope Clement XIV summoned him to Rome in order to grant him papal knighthood.

 Nathan Fisk traces the origins of modern online piracy back to similar problems posed by the advent of the printing press.
 Quoting from legal standards in MGM Studios, Inc. v.
 Grokster, Ltd., he notes that there have historically been a number of technologies which have had a "dual effect" of facilitating legitimate sharing of information, but which also facilitate the ease with which copyright can be violated.
 He likens online piracy to issues faced in the early 20th century by stationers in England, who tried and failed to prevent the large scale printing and distribution of illicit sheet music.

+WordStar was so widely pirated that many books on how to use the software appeared, their authors knowing that they were selling documentation for illicit copies.
 Starting in the 1980s, the availability of dial-up modems led to the creation of the first warez distribution groups.
+Piracy of Atari 8-bit and Atari ST software was so rampant that it discouraged publishers from releasing products for those computers.
+ST-Log warned that "we had better put a stop to piracy now ... it can have harmful effects on the longevity and health of your computer".
 Internet Relay Chat featured file servers and XDCC prior to numerous methods and still continue to be used.

-The release of Napster in 1999 caused a rapid upsurge in online piracy of music, films and television, though it always maintained a focus on music in the .MP3 format.
-It allowed users to share content via peer-to-peer (P2P) file sharing and was one of the first mainstream uses of this distribution methods as it made it easy for regular users to get free music.
-Napster's popular use would only be short lived as on July 27, 2000, it was ordered to be shut down by a federal judge; it was officially shut down July 11, 2001 in order to comply with the order and the case was officially settled on September 24, 2001.
+The release of Napster in 1999 caused a rapid upsurge in online piracy of music, films and television, though it always maintained a focus on music in the MP3 format.
+It allowed users to share content via peer-to-peer (P2P) file sharing and was one of the first mainstream uses of this distribution method as it made it easy for regular users to get free music.
+Napster's popular use would only be short lived, as on July 27, 2000, it was ordered to be shut down by a federal judge; it was officially shut down July 11, 2001 in order to comply with the order and the case was officially settled on September 24, 2001.

 Although it was short-lived, Napster's reign allowed its users to dive into the grey area of content piracy.
 Following its shutdown, many other popular P2P file sharing programs arose: the creation and usage of Limewire quickly followed suit.
 Learning from the mistakes of Napster, Limewire decentralized their servers by implementing the Gnutella network.
 The success of the BitTorrent communication protocol led to the rise of many other popular programs that are still widely used today including μTorrent, Transmission, Deluge, qBittorrent, and Tixati.

-Digital piracy as a continuing problem significantly impacts various stakeholders, including consumers, enterprises, and countries.
+Digital piracy as a continuing problem significantly impacts various stakeholders, enterprises, and countries.
 This global problem can impact media- and content-oriented industries.